 Joey Chestnut is back.

 You can bet on pretty much anything these days, and the Nathan’s Hot Dog Eating Contest is no exception.
 Fortunately for American competitive eating fans, the legendary Mustard Yellow International Belt is all but guaranteed to stay at home thanks to Chestnut.
 Unfortunately for bettors, there aren’t any real options on the outright market.
 To put it simply, Chestnut is going to win.
 There is little to no doubt about that.
-If he doesn’t, it would be the biggest upset in sports history – bigger than USA over Russia at the 1980 Winter Olympics, bigger than Buster Douglas over Mike Tyson and bigger than Hickory over South Bend Central in Hoosiers.
+If he doesn’t, it would be the biggest upset in sports history – bigger than USA over Russia at the 1980 Winter Olympics, bigger than Buster Douglas over Mike Tyson and bigger than Average Joes over Globo Gym in Dodgeball.

 Of course, there isn’t much value on the Kentucky native as an overwhelming -1800 favorite – nor is there any value on the rest of the field as huge underdogs.
 Aside from the aberration that was 2015 (when Matt Stonie stunned Chestnut 62 to 60), nobody has been able to challenge the best competitive eater on the planet since Takeru Kobayashi stopped competing in the contest in 2011.